Networking in Azure Container Apps environment

 Container Apps has two different environment types, which share many of the same networking characteristics with some key differences.

-Workload profiles Supports user defined routes (UDR) and egress through NAT Gateway.
+Workload profiles Consumption, Dedicated Supports user defined routes (UDR), egress through NAT Gateway, and creating private endpoints on the container app environment.
 The minimum required subnet size is /27.
-Consumption, Dedicated

-You can configure whether your container app allows public ingress or ingress only from within your VNet at the environment level.
+Depending on your virtual IP configuration, you can control whether your container app environment allows public ingress or ingress only from within your VNet at the environment level.
+This configuration cannot be changed after your environment is created.

 Accessibility level Description

 External Allows your container app to accept public requests.
-External environments are deployed with a virtual IP on an external, public facing IP address.
+External environments are deployed with a virtual IP on an external, internet-accessible IP address.

 Internal Internal environments have no public endpoints and are deployed with a virtual IP (VIP) mapped to an internal IP address.
 The internal endpoint is an Azure internal load balancer (ILB) and IP addresses are issued from the custom VNet's list of private IP addresses.